A new study says Hawaii has the worst-performing highways in the nation.

 The group says Hawaii spent $90,000 on administrative costs for every mile of state road, expenses that could be siphoning money away from road repairs.
 By contrast, Texas spent less than $4,000 and Kentucky spent less than $1,000 per mile on office costs, according to the study.

-State Sen. Sam Slom (R, Diamond Head-Kahala-Hawaii Kai) said Hawaii’s residents are overtaxed.
+Republican state Sen. Sam Slom said Hawaii’s residents are overtaxed.

-Road conditions are the No. 1 complaint of Hawaii residents, City Councilman Stanley Chang said.
+Road conditions are the number one complaint of Hawaii residents, Honolulu city Councilman Stanley Chang said.

-"I think a big reason for that is years of deferred maintenance. … We have to catch up now," Chang said.
-The city is in the midst of a five-year plan to repave 300 miles of roadways per year, so conditions are improving, he said.
+"I think a big reason for that is years of deferred maintenance … we have to catch up now," Chang said.
+The city and county of Honolulu are in the midst of a five-year plan to repave 300 miles of roadways per year, so conditions are improving, he said.

 The study, which is released every year, is based primarily on 2012 data, so recent improvements would not be reflected in the results.
 It used spending and performance data submitted by state highway agencies to the federal government, and it reviewed changes that were made since 2009.
 Hawaii was the only state where the conditions of rural roads worsened significantly.